open-feature/flagd/web-docs/faq.md

 > Why do I need this?
 Can't I just use environment variables?

-Feature-flags are not environment varianles.
+Feature flags are not environment variables.
 If you don't need to update your flag values without restarting your application, target specific users, randomly assign values for experimentation, or perform scheduled roll-outs, you don't need feature flags and you can probably use simple static configuration.

 For more information on feature-flagging concepts, see [feature-flagging](./concepts/feature-flagging.md).